-If you’re having any sort of difficulty breastfeeding, speak to your midwife or health visitor as soon as you can.
-You’ll also find that there are many local breastfeeding support networks that would be happy to offer help and support.
+If you’re having any sort of issues with breastfeeding, speak to your midwife or health visitor as soon as you can.
+You’ll find that there are many local breastfeeding support networks that will be happy to offer help and support too.
 There’s also more information available at laleche.org.uk or you can talk to one of our expert feeding advisors, anytime, on 0800 996 1000.

 How often should my baby feed?

 You might feel like you’re constantly feeding in the beginning.
 But gradually, your baby will settle into a pattern and your milk supply will adjust accordingly.
 All babies are different, and so is each day!

 Your baby will be happier if you stay close and feed them whenever they’re hungry.
 If their weight gain is good, they produce regular, wet and dirty nappies, and settle between feeds, you can be quite sure your baby’s getting enough milk.
 It can take a while for you both to get used to feeding.
 But if you feel, in the early days, that your milk supply is not satisfying your baby, speak to your midwife.

 Sore nipples are a common breastfeeding problem; this may be due to your baby not latching on properly or being in the wrong position.
 Make sure your baby's mouth is wide open and they are sucking on your breast rather than just the end of your nipple.
 Your baby should be facing you with their nose level to your nipple and their chin on your breast.
 It’s best not to hold your baby’s head, but gently support their neck so they’ll be able to move their head freely as they feed.
 You can also try lying down to feed or experiment with other positions that feel more comfortable for you both.